MAV AGM

 Note that nominees need to submit to a bio, headshot and personal statement and an optional video (See below).
 Information about this is outlined on the nomination form.
 Your nomination will not be deemed complete until all requested information is received before the closing date.

-• Directors are appointed for a period of two (2) years.
+• Directors are appointed for a period of two (2) years nd must be voting members.

 • Office bearers are appointed by the Board at the first meeting of the Board following the election.